April 6, 2022

 The owner of the Copper Mountain motel was Sam.
 She had left her corporate job, bought the small motel during Covid, and moved in with her parents and two boys.
 This was a trend we were seeing.
 The owner of the High Jinx ranch had done the same.
 Everyone was escaping Covid.

 We waved goodbye as Sam drove away and stood looking out across the desert.
 The hike out of town seemed relatively easy for the first few miles, but it was hot!
-I hiked behind Cricket, planning to stay with her today and make sure she did not succumb to her antibiotics.
+I hiked behind Cricket, planning to stay with her today and ensure she did not succumb to her antibiotics.

-The hiking was beautiful, with rolling sand hills covered with cactus and wildflowers.
+The hiking was beautiful, with rolling sand hills covered with cacti and wildflowers.
 Cricket squealed as we passed rattling bushes, and as she bolted in the opposite direction, I rushed over with my camera to see if I could get a picture of the camouflaged rattler in the bush.
 The rattlesnakes were out in force today, but they wanted nothing to do with us and always let us know when we got too close.

 After each encounter, we would break out into gales of laughter as the adrenaline coursed through us and then continue down the trail chattering about life and hiking and whatever else came to mind.
 It was nice to wander along without worrying about a schedule or miles.